maizeman/dead_broke/README.md

 python make_broke_rate_file.py > broke_rates.csv
 ```

-Then run death and bankrupty graph.py
+Then run death and bankrupty graph.py.
+The main variables you can change in this script are age and gender, which are used together to determine risk of death in each year.

 ```
 python death_and_bankruptcy_graph.py